MissStrong/ICS2O_Quad_4_2020-2021/Notes/19 - Debugging P5js Programs.md

 ![](../Images/Syntax_Errors_5.png)

 It turns out we allso miscapitalized `createCanvas()` by putting a lowercase `c` in `Canvas`.
-This is the last syntax error in our program and once we fix it, the program runs without any errors.
+This is the last error in our program – once we fix it, the program runs without any errors.

 Here is another example with several runtime errors.